 |

-![]() If you are looking for fun recreation in the great outdoors, San Juanico has lots to offer.
+If you are looking for fun recreation in the great outdoors, San Juanico has lots to offer.
 Dirt bikes, off road vehicles, kayaks, sailing, windsurfing, and surfing are just a few options!
 Dedicated surfers have been coming to Scorpion Bay for a long time, long before the road from Ciudad Insurgentes received partial blacktop.
 Just getting here was an adventure of large proportions, and when surfers arrived, they were often greeted by lake-flat conditions.
 The shape of Punta Pequina prevents most west and northern swells from reaching the bay, so the window of waves that enter the bay is somewhat small.
 A good southern hemi can light up the points, while a swell from the north might mean it's time to break out the masks and snorkels.
-When the waves are flat, it can be the perfect time to check out the REEF BRAZIL GIRLS!
 Check out the WHALE WATCHING section of Baja Expo for mucho mas information on Baja's Whales!
 Two good web sites to review for RVer's who want to tour the Baja Peninsula in an escorted RV caravan include BAJA WINTERS and BAJA AND BACK RV TOURS.
 Drop by the BAJA OFFROAD web site for additional information on getting off the blacktop in Baja!
 For information on how to protect your skin while playing in the hot Baja sun visit the SUNSCREEN TIPS section of Mexico Expo!
 For more information on recreation in Baja drop by our main BAJA RECREATION section!

 |